Joel-Vitelli/Autoc0de-Web-Playwright-TestNg/README.md

 [Google Chrome]: <https://www.google.com/intl/es-419/chrome/>

 ## 🚀 About Me
 I'm a full stack automation developer.
-I love support the comunity and create new tools for automation!
+I love support the community and create new tools for automation!